bbartling/algorithms-are-fun/README.md

 This project explores exactly that — using RL to experiment with building electrical power management in a heat pump HVAC system through an intentionally simplified yet practical simulation.

-**⚠️👷🚧🏗️ WARNING** - This project is new and highly experimental!
-It may take some time to get something actually working...

 ## Getting Setup in Python